 Why is site performance important for online businesses?

 Site performance is crucial for maintaining user engagement and conversion rates.
-Factors like speed, uptime, and scalability can significantly impact user experience and business growth, making a reliable hosting provider essential.
+Factors such as speed, uptime, and scalability can significantly impact both user experience and business growth, making a reliable hosting provider essential.

 How can Auto Page Rank assist with SEO?